dart-lang/sdk/docs/gsoc/Dart-GSoC-2020-Project-Ideas.md

 **Getting Started**
-Try writing a small sample program that can print the file name and size of the first file in a USTAR tar archieve.
+Try writing a small sample program that can print the file name and size of the first file in a USTAR tar archive.
 Link to the sample in a secret gist attached to the project proposal.
 For the proposal, it would be valuable to include:
  * References to relevant documentation of the various TAR formats.
  * An API outline for the streaming TAR reader package.
-   (Explain how an program using the package would read a tar file).
+   (Explain how a program using the package would read a tar file).
- * List of TAR features you'd suggest supporting: what are the strech goals, what features do we ignore, how do we expose these features.
+ * List of TAR features you'd suggest supporting: what are the stretch goals, what features do we ignore, how do we expose these features.
    (From the perspective of `pub` we mostly care about ordinary files and folders).
  * How do we plan to test this?
 What test cases can we find?
 How can we become